hw-ju/monai_uf_tutorials/rapids/README.md

 jupyter lab
 ```

+For running on HiperGator, refer to [this tutorial](https://help.rc.ufl.edu/doc/Managing_Python_environments_and_Jupyter_kernels) about setting up a conda environment and then building a customized jupyter kernel from it.
+To learn how to use Jupyter on HiperGator, refer to this [UFRC doc](https://help.rc.ufl.edu/doc/Jupyter_Notebooks).

 Below are the commands used to set up the conda environment on HiperGator:
 ```
 conda update conda